 Figure 4.15.6.9.3-1: Handling an AF request to influence access and mobility management policies Policy

-This procedure concerns only non-roaming scenarios, i.e. to cases where the involved entities serving the UE (i.e. AF, NEF, PCF, BSF, UDR, AMF) belong to the home PLMN, or the AF belongs to a third party with which the home PLMN has an agreement.
+This procedure concerns non-roaming scenarios, and LBO roaming scenario i.e. to case where the involved entities (AF, NEF, PCF, BSF, UDR, AMF) belong to the Serving PLMN or AF belongs to a third party with which the Serving PLMN has an agreement.
+AF-triggered dynamically changing AM policies does not apply in the case of Home Routed deployments.

 The PCF for the UE and the PCF for the PDU Session can be the same entity, then step 5 is not performed and the PCF itself determines the start/stop of application traffic or SM policy establishment/termination for a DNN, S-NSSAI and proceeds with step 6.